-There are also other intangible benefits attached to video conferencing that may not be attached to a particular ROI, but will provide your organisation added value.
+There are also other intangible benefits attached to video conferencing that may not be attached to a particular ROI, but will provide your organization added value.

 These benefits include:

-Improving quality of life for employees who travel extensively
+Improving the quality of life for employees who travel extensively

 Increasing the speed of operations and decision-making

-Unifying the organisation, by facilitating a “one building” approach
+Unifying the organization, by facilitating a “one building” approach

 Attending a live video conference